aptos-foundation/AIPs/aips/aip-86.md

 ## Security Considerations

-The Move module is implemented using the `arkworks` library.
+The Move module is implemented using the `arkworks` ecosystem, specifically, the `ark-bn254` crate[^ark-bn254].
+This library, although very popular, has not been audited.
 Bugs in this library would yield bugs in our Move module.
 Additional bugs could be present in our own use of `arkworks`.

 Such bugs could break the soundness and/or correctness of the Move applications built on top of this BN254 module.